Managing Remote Teams Today: Top 3 Challenges, Tools & Tips

 - Discuss specific goals

 Author Stephen Covey says it best, “Begin with the end in mind.”
 Knowing what needs to be achieved can keep everyone on task.
 Keep everyone on the same page and have blatant and clear discussions on what goals need to be met.
-If someone is struggling to meet deadlines, help them adopt better time management techniques.
+If someone is struggling to set goals when working remotely or meet deadlines, help them adopt better time management techniques.

 - Keep track of work schedules, holidays, meetings, etc.

 Basic team info needs to be accessible to EVERYONE,even if you have to schedule meetings across time zones and locations.
 Schedules, tasks, meetings and anything else that requires a calendar and other forms of tracking, should be open to all remote workers.
 Universal access keeps everyone in the know and a part of the team and well aware of their personal deadlines.

 Thanks to the ever-growing world of tech, there are many tools for remote work that can help you regulate and maintain accountability within your team.
 What you want are management tools that can track dates, documents, and team progress.

 Google’s G-Suite is a great option as it’s many programs (Google Drive, Docs, Spreadsheet, Calendar, etc) gives you everything you need to work together—from file sharing and cloud storage to document collaboration.
 The Microsoft Office Suite (Office 365) is also a suitable option

 Throwing shared document links around chats can easily lead to misplaced files and duplicate work.
 Imagine writing the same article twice because you didn’t know your co-worker had already done that.
 It’s quite possible when you don’t have a task management system.
 There are many types and flavors of such apps—starting from simple to-do list apps like Todoist , through a bit more advanced Kanban-based apps like Trello and Airtable and going all the way to full-blown project management tools like Jira and Asana